Home

 Higher all-cause mortality?

-Is there a single screening test that would cover all the cancers?
+Is there a test that would cover all the cancers, not only that of the breast?
 Sounds too good to be true but, in fact - there is such test.
 It is called anti-malignin antibody screen or, for short, AMAS.
 Although often referred to as "new test", it is about as old as the standard X-ray mammography: it was FDA-approved for cancer screening as far back as 1977.

 Part of its lasting novel appeal is in being fairly obscured for decades, apparently - for no good reason.
 Nearly all of the research on its effectiveness for over two decades since the mid 1970s was led by its discoverer, Dr. Samuel Bogoch, MD, PhD, and his wife Eleanor Bogosh, MD, with the first wide scale trial in 1982 (Determination of anti-malignin antibody and malignin in 1,026 cancer patients and controls: relation of antibody to survival) supplied the evidence that